General Notes

 - Unsent – A message has been created and saved but has not been sent

-- ACH Exception messages that are in a Sent status in the Outbox will be moved to Archive in 10 business days
+- Exception messages that are in a Sent status in the outbox will be moved to the archive in 10 business days

-- ACH Exception messages that are in an Unsent or Rejected status in the Outbox will be deleted after five business days
+- Exception messages that are in an Unsent or Rejected status in the outbox will be deleted after five business days

 - User Case Management options: